Ranger Restart and Coronavirus FAQ - Student

 First, we would recommend that you take advantage of our computer labs and the free internet service available on campus.
 Second, continuing students who submitted a FAFSA last year may be eligible for emergency funds to cover the costs of technology.
 It might also be possible to request additional loan amounts to cover the cost of technology.
 Finally, there will be a limited number of laptops and hotspots for loan through our Campus Technology Services and laptops through the Library.

-Will campus computer labs be available to students in the fall?
+Will campus computer labs be available to students?

-Yes, campus computer labs will be available for students to use in the fall.
+Yes, campus computer labs will be available for students to use.
 You will be required to maintain appropriate social distancing and wear masks in the labs.

 Will the Parkside Academic Resource Center be open?

-The Parkside Academic Resource Center will offer both in-person and online tutoring this fall.
-Due to the Wyllie construction project, PARC will be located on the southeast corner of the library (L2 level) overlooking Mainplace.
+The Parkside Academic Resource Center will offer both in-person and online tutoring beginning Feb 2.
+PARC is located on the southeast corner of the library (L2 level) overlooking Main Place.
 Social distancing and masks will be required in the PARC.
-More specifics about what types of tutoring will be available in what format will be posted on the PARC website as we get closer to the start of the school year.
+Visit the PARC webpage for tutoring hours, subjects, and more.

 Will the library be open?